-Wang used a blend of traditional brush techniques to distinguish the different elements of the Grotto: “ox-tail” textured strokes delineating the landscape forms, long “hemp-fiber” strokes create the tree trunks.
-Combined with the dense “moss” dots, layers of ink washes were also added to create a distinction between light and dark.
-Finally, Wang Meng used touches of ocher and red to provide this painting with the hue of autumn.
+Wang Meng brings his distinctively dense brushwork to this painting of the Forest Chamber Grotto at Lake Tai.
+The composition is claustrophobic, but it can be deciphered by looking closely at his brush-strokes.
+Wang used a blend of traditional brush techniques to distinguish the different elements of the Grotto.
+“Ox-tail” textured strokes delineate the landscape forms and long “hemp-fiber” strokes create the tree trunks.
+Combined with the dense “moss” dots, layers of ink washes were added to create a distinction between light and dark.
+Finally, Wang Meng used touches of ocher and red to capture the hue of autumn.